s-gregorini003/personal-website/content/page/about.md

 ## Other Interests

 Alongside the academic work, I have various passions and interests that often intertwine.
 Some of them are:
 - __3D printing__ - Probably the interest most linked with all the others.
-With a 3D printer you can basically make everything
+With a 3D printer you can basically make everything.
-- __Video Games__ - Both modern and retro gaming
+- __Video Games__ - Both modern and retro gaming.
-- __Chiptune__ - I restore and mod old consoles (mostly Game Boys) to compose and play music
+- __Chiptune__ - I restore and mod old consoles (mostly Game Boys) to compose and play music.
-- __Music__ - I play drums discreetly, while guitar and bass are still a work in progress.
+- __Music__ - I play drums and produce electronic music.
+Guitar and bass are still a work in progress.